Bitcoin bookkeeping for enterprise business

 When it comes to accounting for digital assets such as Bitcoin, there are challenges from the outset.

-On the one hand, all Bitcoin (BTC) transactions are recorded in a decentralized public ledger – the Bitcoin blockchain – that provides a high level of transparency.
+On the one hand, all Bitcoin (BTC) transactions are recorded in a decentralized public ledger – the Bitcoin blockchain – that provides a high level of transparency and traceability.

 On the other hand, the raw data that exists on the blockchain does not contain enough business information to satisfy audit and accounting requirements (and there would be privacy and security implications if it did).